Packaging for maritime and marine applications

 - Unaffected by changes in temperature.

-- Protects from impact and vibration.
+- Protects against impact and vibration.

 - Provides adequate structural stability.